jbossdemocentral/bpms-fsw-integration-demo/README.md

    Login to http://localhost:8080/s-ramp-ui         (u:erics / p:jbossfsw1!)

-   As a developer you have a modified project pom.xml (found in projects/customer) which includes an s-ramp wagon and s-ramp repsitory locations for transporting any artifacts we build with 'mvn deploy'.
+   As a developer you have a modified project pom.xml (found in projects/customer) which includes an s-ramp wagon and s-ramp repository locations for transporting any artifacts we build with 'mvn deploy'.

         $ mvn deploy -f projects/customer/evaluation/pom.xml

-   The cusotmer project now has been deployed in s-ramp repository where you can view the artifacts and see that the governance process in the s-ramp was automatically started.
+   The customer project now has been deployed in s-ramp repository where you can view the artifacts and see that the governance process in the s-ramp was automatically started.
 Claim the approval task in dashboard available in your browser and see the rewards artifact deployed in /tmp/dev copied to /tmp/qa upon approval: